DuyNguyen1879/docker-lab-tutorial/content/swarm-mode.md

 We see the swarm detected the failure of the container running on node ``swarm01`` and then started a new container on the node ``swarm02`` to honor the number of replicas we set.

 ## Service Networks
-In this section, we're going to deploy services on dedicated networks.
-The overlay network driver permits swarm to create a complex layout of networks.
-This can be useful, for example, to deploy multi-tier applications.
+The overlay network model permits swarm to create a complex layout of networks.
+In this section, we're going to deploy services on dedicated custom network.
+Service containers will be attached to the internal network.
+However, the ingress network and the ingress sandbox still remain the entry point for accessing the service from the external world.
+To accomplish this, the swarm will attach the service containers also on the ingress network as for the previous example.

 Create a new overlay network called ``internal``
 ```
 [root@swarm00 ~]# docker network create --driver=overlay --subnet=172.30.0.0/24 internal
-kq7sc5qu1wlelrat8wnqob2g2

 [root@swarm00 ~]# docker network list
 NETWORK ID          NAME                DRIVER              SCOPE